Why Greece is the most wanted destination for catamaran rentals worldwide?

 .
 Distances between the main island ports are often less than 30 seamiles.
 Especially the Cyclades, with the renowned islands Santorini

-, which many sailors nowadays consider to be a paradise because this is the kind of escape and experience they were comming for.
-In such sailing destinations it is a great decision to charter a catamaran yacht.
+, which many sailors nowadays consider a paradise because this is the kind of escape and experience they were comming for.
+In such sailing destinations, it is a great decision to charter a catamaran yacht.

-Such a multihull yacht has spacious cabins which offer much more space and comfort
+A multihull yacht has spacious cabins, which offer much more space and comfort

 .
 When you anyway have a "floating apartment